naosense/github-id/README.md

 ## A simple and beautiful github ID card | github-id

 Want one github ID card?
-Visit `https://pingao777.github.io/github-id/?q={your-github-id}` to get one, then you can paste it into your resume so that employers know you better, or paste it on your website to give others a general idea of your github.
+Now visit `https://pingao777.github.io/github-id/?q={your-github-id}` to get one, then you can paste it into your resume so that employers know you better, or paste it on your website to give others a general idea of your github.

 E.g. for the famous r programmer [hadley](https://pingao777.github.io/github-id/?q=hadley), the card looks like